blockchain-unica/rosetta-smart-contracts/contracts/bet/solana/anchor/README.md

 ### Timeout Context and Logic

-In the `timeout` actio, besides the correctness of the addresses of the participants, we do not require any signature.
+In the `timeout` action, besides the correctness of the addresses of the participants, we do not require any signature.
 The `oracle_bet_info` account is retrieved with the same seeds used in the `join` action.

 ```rust
 pub struct TimeoutCtx<'info> {